 In addition, DoE restricts participation in Other Foreign Government Sponsored or Affiliated Activities of a Foreign Country of Risk.
 Disclosure of pending and current participation is required.
 Foreign nationals who wish to work on DoE-funded fundamental research projects at universities must receive an approval from DoE before they can work on research projects.
 As defined by DoE, anyone who is not a US citizen by birth or naturalization is a foreign national.

-For more information, please see Office of Science Laboratory Policy Science and Security and the DOE O 486.1A, Foreign Government Sponsored or Affiliated Activities Frequently Asked Questions.
+For more information, please see Office of Science Laboratory Policy Science and Security, the DOE O 486.1A, Foreign Government Sponsored or Affiliated Activities Frequently Asked Questions and DoE Research Security Training Requirement.

 Individual academic institutions / corporations in the US may also have their own research security requirements to abide by in addition to government requirements.
 If available, these requirements can generally be found on the institution’s website under ‘Research Security’.